-Since mid-September, six cases of AFM have been reported to the Minnesota Department of Health and state officials have issued an alert for doctors and parents to be aware of the disorder, which affects the nervous system and causes paralysis and reduced mobility.
+Since mid-September 2018, six cases of AFM have been reported to the Minnesota Department of Health and state officials have issued an alert for doctors and parents to be aware of the disorder, which affects the nervous system and causes paralysis and reduced mobility.

-Health officials haven’t found the exact cause for the illness and are working to find more information to treat and prevent AFM.
+Although the breakthrough at the U of M is significant, health officials still haven’t found the exact cause for the illness and are working to find more information to treat and prevent AFM.
 The Centers for Disease Control and Prevention (CDC) reports during the past four years it has seen an increase in the number of people diagnosed with AFM.
 According to the CDC, 362 cases of AFM have been confirmed since August 2014.

 An AFM diagnosis can be difficult for any family, but parents who have children receiving treatment at Gillette are offering encouragement and advice.